Applications of Artificial Neural Networks in Microorganism Image Analysis: A Comprehensive Review from Conventional Multilayer Perceptron to Popular Convolutional Neural Network and Potential Visual Transformer: Methodology Analysis and Potential Direction

-After the discussion of pre-processing and feature extraction, the statistic and analysis of the classical neural networks used in MIA tasks are provided.
+After discussing MIA tasks based on classical neural networks, the statistic analysis is presented.
 As the statistic shown in Fig.~\ref{fig63}, we can find that MLP and RBF are the most widely used networks.
 The basic information and structure of MLP are provided in Sec.~\ref{MLP}.
+Among the MLP structures used in MIA, MLP with three layers is the most famous structure.
+This is because MLP with three layers is suitable for classifying nonlinearly separable patterns and approximating functions~\cite{Mirjalili-2011-MOAT}.
+It has been proven that three-layer MLPs can approximate any continuous and discontinuous function~\cite{Chen-1994-ARBL}.
+Besides, MLP is the most widely used network in early research about ANNs~\cite{Pistikopoulos-2011-ESCA}.
 RBF is an ANN that uses the radial basis function as the activation function.
 The output of RBF is a linear combination of radial basis functions of the inputs and neuron parameters.
+It also is one of the most famous classical neural networks due to its short training process and efficient mapping any nonlinear input-output relationships~\cite{Behera-2010-WTST}.

-In conclusion, it can be found that the MIA tasks based on classical neural networks are very dependent on feature engineering, and the experimental results are not only dependent on the selected neural network but also on the feature selection or design.
+In conclusion, it can be found that most MIA works based on classical neural networks adopt feature engineering.
+The performance relies not only on the networks but also on feature extraction and selection.
 Therefore, this character makes it difficult to directly transplant the methods developed in these works to different microorganism analysis tasks.
 However, there are also cases where the classical neural network is directly applied to the microorganism image without any feature engineering among these classical neural networks.
 For example, a feed-forward MLP used in~\cite{Wit-1998-AAAN} does not rely on feature engineering but is directly applied to the image for training and classification.
 This innovation provides a new idea for the subsequent microorganism image analysis based on CNN.